-Yellowing and/or drooping leaves can be an indicator of a wide variety of problems including too much water, not enough water, and a cold environment.
+Yellowing or drooping leaves can indicate a wide variety of problems, including too much water, not enough water, and a cold environment.
 However, they can also be a sign that your plant needs a dose of fertilizer.
-If all of your plant’s leaves are slightly yellow, it’s extra likely that your plant needs fertilizer.
+If all of your plant’s leaves are slightly yellow, it’s more likely to need fertilizer.

 Do all Monstera Plants Typically Need Fertilizing?

 Monstera plants aren’t heavy feeders, so you don’t have to fertilize them often.

 How Often Should You Fertilize Monstera Plants?

-Before you start adding fertilizer to your monstera plants, it’s important to understand when and how often to fertilize.
+Before adding fertilizer to your monstera plants, it’s essential to understand when and how often to fertilize.
 While fertilizer will help plants grow, applying too much can harm plants.

-You should apply fertilizer when your plants are actively growing and avoid fertilizing when your plants have slowed their growth.
+You should apply fertilizer when your plants are actively growing and avoid fertilizing when they have slowed their growth.
 This means you should only apply fertilizer from April through September in the northern hemisphere.